usagov/usagov-2021/docs/Federal_Directory.md

      - **Weight:** 0
 1. Flush all the caches, of course.

-## Questions to resolve before merging into dev

-**Rename directory_record to federal_directory_record?**

-We will also have state directory records.
-Making this change percolates through Drupal structures, twig files, and possibly (but probably not) CSS.
-It might be worth it, though.

-**Can we get the content item for the /federal-agencies path into configuration and eliminate the manual step?**

 ## Known Issues and Concerns

 ### Left Nav Menu

+I've introduced a limitation in the Left Nav menu -- if there are more than 50 nodes at a level, the menu will suppress that level (and of course, anything below).
+I cannot imagine we will want anything near 50 menu items to display, but we should expect to have more than 50 federal agency items, so this lets us keep them in the menu structure without displaying a huge menu.

-Need to find out from the Content team whether they actually want the left nav menu on pages showing an individual Federal Directory record.
-If they don't want it, we can eliminate the hacky approach in menu--sidebar_first.html.twig.
+We need to find out from the Content team whether they actually want the left nav menu on pages showing an individual Federal Directory record.
+If they don't want it, we still need to figure out how to get Breadcrumbs without getting the menu.

-Conversely, if they do want the left nav menu, we should probably include the entry for *just* the currently-displayed record, eliminating only its siblings.
+Conversely, if they do want the left nav menu, we should possibly include the entry for *just* the currently-displayed record, eliminating only its siblings.

 ### Twig files more generally